4 Sources

 1

 .
-Jason Green-Lowe, Executive Director of the Center For AI Policy, warned in 2024 that "unlike humans, AIs have no innate sense of conscience or morality that would keep them from lying, cheating, stealing, and scheming to achieve their goals"2
+The Center for AI Policy's Executive Director Jason Green-Lowe warned that "unlike humans, AIs have no innate sense of conscience or morality that would keep them from lying, cheating, stealing, and scheming to achieve their goals"4

 .
-He noted that while you can train an AI to speak politely, "we don't yet know how to train an AI to actually be kind," suggesting that as soon as oversight diminishes or AI becomes sophisticated enough to conceal its behavior, it may ruthlessly pursue objectives regardless of ethical implications2
+He cautioned that "you can train an AI to speak politely in public, but we don't yet know how to train an AI to actually be kind"4

 Navi